TAL’s additional Financial Hardship Support during COVID-19

 Further support for Customers on Claim

 To our ensure our claims consultants can provide you with the best possible support while you are on claim, TAL has identified further support where COVID-19 may affect the management of your claim, including:

 We understand that some customers may find it difficult to collect certain information required to process or assess their claim, either due to social distancing, self-isolation or other matters, so we will continue to listen, and be flexible and pragmatic in our approach.

 For income protection claims where we know a customer’s medical condition or incapacity is likely to continue in the short term, our team has started to schedule benefit payments up to the next three months.
 We are able to schedule future income protection benefit payments for up to three months, within the limitations of your policy, to ensure customers have confidence they will receive their benefits in advance and on time.

-- TAL has increased our Grief Support benefit for death benefits payable as a result of COVID-19.
-The grief counselling support has doubled where customers can be reimbursed for up to six counselling sessions to a maximum of $2,000.
+TAL continues to provide our Grief Support benefit for death benefits payable as a result of COVID-19.
+This includes up to three counselling sessions through our Grief Support provider or up to a maximum of $1,000.

 We encourage you to speak with your claims consultant who will be able to assist you with any concerns you may have regarding your claim.
 Our claims consultants are here to support you.

 Support for Existing Customers